Ayoolanimi/my-portfolio-web/content/pages/index.md

     subtitle: ''
     text: >
       Hello!
 Thank you for visiting my website.
 If you'd like to get in touch, please fill out this form, and I'll get back to you.
+You can also click the **Contact Me** button in the header to explore other ways to connect.
       I look forward to connecting with you.
 See you soon!
     media:
       fields:
         - name: name